Description »

 Option 2: 5-day tour + 3-day extension

-• Other tour dates are offered on request from min.
-2 persons between December and April (normally Monday-Monday) - please contact us for details.
+Additional tour dates may be possible on request from min.
+2 persons between December and April (normally Monday-Monday), subject to availability - please contact us for details.

 Option 3: 8-day tour

-• Other tour dates are offered on request from min.
-2 persons between mid-February and April (normally Monday-Monday) - please contact us for details.
+Additional tour dates may be possible on request from min.
+2 persons between late February and April (normally Monday-Monday), subject to availability - please contact us for details.

 *The Northern Lights are visible from around September to early/mid April.
 The deep midwinter period of November-January offers the longest hours of darkness, which is of course required for the Northern Lights to be visible, while the "spring winter" of March and April offers longer hours of daylight and typically milder temperatures.
 The Northern Lights can be visible at any time during this period, including during March to mid-April.
 While March and April have shorter nights, on the other hand these months can also have a greater incidence of clear skies.